KTanAug21/sample-app/README.md

 ## Talk To Me
 This page is found in https://blue-sun-6217.fly.dev/talk-to-me-page.

 It is a simple chat bot page where users can send messages to the server and receive a response per message.
 The server tries to find keywords from the message sent, and randomly sends back from a list of messages that are allocated for the keyword.
-If it's not no appropriate keyword is found the server picks a message randomly from a default list of messages.
+If no appropriate keyword is found, the server picks a message randomly from a default list of messages.

 Relevant files:
 1. app/Http/Livewire/TalkToMe.php